 The responsibilities of the Mission Committee include leading the congregation in its commitment to mission outreach on the local, denominational and international levels.
 Our mission programs include educating, serving and raising monetary offerings.
 The committee currently has four official members in addition to the pastor who an ex-officio member.

 During the calendar year, the Mission Committee coordinates the collection of the following offerings on a regular basis: Pentecost/Strengthen the Church, - Peace and Global Witness/Neighbors in Need, - Christmas Eve Offering, - Christmas Joy/Christmas Fund, - One Great Hour of Sharing.
 These offering are publicized/facilitated by frequent "Minutes for Mission" read Mission Committee members during Sunday Service.
-Among the projects carried out on an annual basis are the following: the Helen Kessler Christmas Mitten Tree filled with donations of hats, scarves and many warm items given to the Salvation Army to give to those in need during the holiday season; collection of food items for the local chapter of Human Concerns; the Offering of Letters in conjunction with Bread for the World (an opportunity for members of the Church family to write their members of Congress in support of anti-hunger programs); the ringing of bells one Saturday in December for the Salvation Army; donations to Unity Acres (a men's residential center located near Pulaski) including such items as coffee, clothes, and videos; Blessings in a Backpack (a program which distributes food staples to needy school students each Friday during the entire 38-week school year)--our church's five member team packs the food items on a rotating schedule.
+Among the projects carried out on an annual basis are the following: the Helen Kessler Christmas Mitten Tree (as shown in the photo above) filled with donations of hats, scarves and many warm items given to the Salvation Army to give to those in need during the holiday season; collection of food items for the local chapter of Human Concerns; the Offering of Letters in conjunction with Bread for the World (an opportunity for members of the Church family to write their members of Congress in support of anti-hunger programs); the ringing of bells one Saturday in December for the Salvation Army; donations to Unity Acres (a men's residential center located near Pulaski) including such items as coffee, clothes, and videos; Blessings in a Backpack (a program which distributes food staples to needy school students each Friday during the entire 38-week school year)--our church's five member team packs the food items on a rotating schedule.

 The most recent financial contribution of the Committee to the non-Oswego mission area budget have gone to the International Rescue committee and Friends Forever.
 The International Rescue Committee seeks to assist refugees around the globe and to transcend barriers of politics, religion, race, ethnicity, nationalism, and gender to create greater mutual understanding.
 Amid all these current activities, the Mission committee remains open to sponsoring additional projects to carry out its goal of mission outreach, both in Oswego and the wider community.